jacobalberty/esp8266-find-passive/README.md

 To use this you will will need to install all of the dependencies, then edit options.h.
 At a minimum in options.h you will need to set FIND_SERVER and FIND_GROUP.
 Currently the public servers DO NOT work as this does not yet support https.
-Once you have the settings configured, compile and upload.
-If you do not have any valid wireless settings saved yet WiFiManager will launch, you simply look for an SSID named "ESP" followed by a bunch of numbers, connect to it and the captive portal will guide you through connecting.
+Once you have the settings configured, compile and upload using the Arduino IDE.
+If you do not have any valid wireless settings saved yet
+WiFiManager will launch, you simply look for an SSID named "ESP" followed by a bunch of numbers, connect to it and the captive portal will guide you through connecting.